civican/legisinfo/44-1/bills/C-61/bill_text.md

 ensure that First Nations have reliable access to a sufficient, adequate and safe quantity and quality of drinking water — and reliable access to effective treatment and disposal of wastewater — to assist First Nations in achieving the highest attainable standard of health, safety and well-being;

-affirm the inherent right of First Nations to self-government, which includes jurisdiction in relation to water, source water, drinking water, wastewater and related infrastructure on, in and under First Nation lands;
+affirm the inherent right of First Nations to self-government, which includes jurisdiction in relation to water, source water, drinking water, wastewater and related infrastructure on, in and under First Nation lands, **and in relation to water and source water in protection zones**;

-ensure that laws in relation to water services on First Nation lands, and policies and practices implementing those laws, are consistent with section 35 of the `Constitution Act, 1982` and the United Nations Declaration on the Rights of Indigenous Peoples;
+ensure that laws in relation to water services on First Nation lands, and policies and practices implementing those laws, are consistent with section 35 of the `Constitution Act, 1982` and the United Nations Declaration on the Rights of Indigenous Peoples, **which must be meaningfully recognized and implemented**;

 establish principles applicable to decision making regarding water services on First Nation lands, minimum national standards for the provision of water services on First Nation lands and a federal regulatory regime respecting those services;

 facilitate the closing of the gaps with respect to infrastructure, socio-economic status, governance and health and well-being in relation to water services between First Nations persons and persons in non-Indigenous communities; and

-facilitate collaboration between First Nations and federal, provincial, territorial and municipal governments through transboundary source water protection planning and the entering into of agreements to protect source water.
+**ensure that the Government of Canada facilitates** collaboration between First Nations and federal, provincial, territorial and municipal governments through transboundary source water protection planning and the entering into of agreements to protect source water.

 ## Principles